Medacorp/Luigi-s-Mansion/Documentation/Mansion data.md

             //BASE portrait ghost data.
         },
         boolossus:{ //Save format for Boolossus.
-            speed:70, //The sum of all split Boos' speed.
+            speed:X, //The sum of all split Boos' speed.
 The more Boos, the slower.
-The value represents the speed a single split boo would have if Boolossus popped with a current health of 1. merged_speed:30, //The speed the merged Boolossus form has. max_health:X, //The max health.
+The value represents the speed a single split boo would have if Boolossus popped with a current health of 1. merged_speed:X, //The speed the merged Boolossus form has. max_health:X, //The max health.
             //BASE portrait ghost data.
             //See also HP-having ghost data below, except pull, flee_speed and flee_task.